schorsch1976/blogcxx/README.md

 - Articles can be parsed with hardbreaks on to format code and so on
   Hardbreaks: On (default is off)
 - a folder ``images`` gets copied into the outdir.
 - colorize output for warn/error/fatal messages.
+This works on Unix and Win10+
+  - white  = standard
   - yellow = warning
   - red    = error
   - cyan   = fatal
+-  blogcxx can now create a howto page if no blog exists yet.
+   It also contails the default template for that issue.
+The internal tool bin2cxx creates cpp and h files that the cxx arrays get included in the executable.

 ## Features changed compared to blogcpp
 - cxxopts replaced by boost::program_options (users dont care)